klingtnet/klingt.net/content/resume.md

 #### Thales Rail Signalling Solutions Arnstadt GmbH

-- mechatronician in the inductive systems division
+- Mechatronician in the inductive systems division

 ### 2006-08 --- 2009-09

-- training as a mechatronician
+- Training as a mechatronician

 ---